ibm-cloud-docs/key-protect/settings-sysdig-metrics.md

       </tr>

       <caption style="caption-side:bottom;">
         Table 1.
-Describes the variables that are needed to enable metrics polcies.
+Describes the variables that are needed to enable metrics policies.
       </caption>
     </table>

     A successful request returns an HTTP `204 No Content` response, which indicates that the metrics policy was updated for your service instance.

 3. Optional: Verify that the metrics policy was updated by browsing the policies that are available for your